UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 # Some best practices for jsPsych experiments

 ## Audio
 In the case of web server setup, it is as good idea to initialise jsPysch with ```use_webaudio = true```, in case you use audio stimuli.
 This is typically faster than when set to false.
+This seems to be be redundant now, since we can do such things using ```jspsych-uil-utils```.

 ## Preload media, like images, video, audio
 In general, since timing is important, please make sure to [pre-load all media files](https://www.jspsych.org/overview/media-preloading/).
+This is because, we will typically use trials with a timelineVariables setup.

+## Generic checks
+Some generic instruction and test flows (like audio tests) will also be prepared in this specific boilerplate.
+This may seem an odd choice, since the current boilerplate task does not require audio.
+The reason to define some generic tests and checks here, is to make the process of making some other boilerplates a bit easier to branch off from the same documentation and reuse generic functionality.
+Things we habe in mind to check all the time:

+- Check if the participant is using a tablet or phone. (not intended for 'mobile devices')
+- Check if the audio works (and system sound loudness).
+- A generic survey asking about dominant hand, age, 'gender-related', etc. (not at this point?)
+- Keyboard layout and user-optimised response keys
+- A general consent page/flow
+- Etc.

 ## Always start an experiment with a html-button-response interaction part
 Browsers will often disallow auto-playing sound/video if there is no user activity related to a _mouse click_.
 It would be a shame to start of the experiment with errors of this type.
 An _instruction_ (plugin) with a mouse button response (or a multi-page instuction) will also fix this poitential error.